Brush Lettering

 Is a frayed brush pen tip ruined?
 Not always.
 Mild fraying with a few stray fibers can often be improved using the dampening and rolling method described above.
 Tips with broken fibers at the base, or tips that are fully splayed after the fix attempt, are unlikely to recover enough for clean letterforms.
 Think of it as normal tool wear rather than a mistake.

 How long should a brush pen tip last?
 That depends on paper type, pressure habits, and how often you practice.
-On smooth paper with controlled pressure, a tip can last through many hours of practice.
+On smooth paper with controlled pressure, a tip can last through many hours of practice, sometimes tens of hours for a jumbo tip used mainly for warm-ups.
 On rough paper with heavy strokes, the same pen might fray within a session or two.
 There is no fixed answer, but you will notice tips lasting longer once you switch to smoother paper.

 Can I trim a frayed tip to restore it?
 Some people do this with small scissors, carefully snipping stray fibers flush with the tip.
 It can work, but the trimmed tip will be slightly shorter, which changes how it flexes.
 Trim conservatively, a tiny amount at a time, and test after each trim.
 Over-trimming shortens the tip to the point where it no longer tapers properly.